insarlab/MintPy/docs/installation.md

 <details>
 <summary><h3>2.3 Install on Windows</h3></summary>

-Same as the [instruction for Linux](#21-install-on-linux), except for the "c.
+Same as the <a href="#21-install-on-linux">instruction for Linux</a>, except for the "c.
 Install MintPy" section, only the `pip install` approaches are recommended, as the "setup environment variable" approach is not tested.
 </details>

 ## 3. Post-Installation Setup

 #### a.
 ERA5 for tropospheric correction ####

-Set up an account for ERA5 to download weather re-analysis datasets for tropospheric delay correction as described in [insarlab/PyAPS](https://github.com/insarlab/pyaps#2-account-setup-for-era5).
+Set up an account for ERA5 to download weather re-analysis datasets for tropospheric delay correction as described in <a href="https://github.com/insarlab/pyaps#2-account-setup-for-era5">insarlab/PyAPS</a>.

 `WEATHER_DIR`: Optionally, if you defined an environment variable named `WEATHER_DIR` to contain the path to a directory, MintPy will download the GAM files into the indicated directory.
 Also, MintPy will look for the GAM files in the directory before downloading a new one to prevent downloading multiple copies if you work with different dataset that cover the same date/time.

 #### b.
 Dask for parallel processing ####

-We recommend setting the `temporary-directory` in your [Dask configuration file](https://docs.dask.org/en/stable/configuration.html), e.g. `~/.config/dask/dask.yaml`, by adding the following line, to avoid potential [workspace lock issue](https://github.com/insarlab/MintPy/issues/725).
-Check more details on parallel processing with Dask [here](./dask.md).
+We recommend setting the `temporary-directory` in your <a href="https://docs.dask.org/en/stable/configuration.html">Dask configuration file</a>, e.g. `~/.config/dask/dask.yaml`, by adding the following line, to avoid the potential <a href="https://github.com/insarlab/MintPy/issues/725">workspace lock issue</a>.
+Check the <a href="./dask.md">dask.md</a> file for more details on parallel processing.

 ```yaml
 temporary-directory: /tmp  # Directory for local disk like /tmp, /scratch, or /local